AthenaBytes/Cupcake_Shop_Database_Project/README.md

 # Cupcake_Shop_Database_Project
-Relational database project for a cupcake shop, including ERD design, MySQL schema, and SQL queries for managing customers, products, sales, and payments.
+This project focuses on designing and managing a relational database for a cupcake shop.
+It includes an ERD, MySQL schema, and SQL queries to manage customers, products, sales, payments, and events.
+The project demonstrates database design best practices and real-world data management scenarios.